leitao/containers/README.md

 	1. Learn how to handle a LXC container
 	2. Understands how a new image could be created using debootstrap
  5. Q&A (20 minutes)
+ 6. Continue to play with the VMs and get in touch with the Container specialists at the the Containers ped. :-)

 ## Technologies ##